 Ever wonder about the people who work with your pets?
 And how they learned to do what they do?
 Ever wonder if they're as qualified and experienced as you expect?
 How would you know?

 The truth is...
 Nationwide, except for veterinary medical workers, there are few if any educational requirements for pet care workers, including groomers and trainers.
 In NYC, for bricks-and-mortar businesses only, which does not include independent groomers, sitters, trainers or walkers, the Health Department administers and requires a three day course in care and handling- directed toward managers.
 Only one staff member who has taken the course is required to be on site.
 This means staff members may be working without any formal training and with no assurance that any training they might receive is the right kind.

-Except for veterinary medical workers, there are basically no educational requirements for pet care workers.
-In NYC, the Health Department administers and requires a three day course in care and handling.
-Only one staff member who has taken the course is required to be on site.
-In sum, multiple staff members may be working without any formal training.
-Further, there are no requirements as to how many dogs a pet care worker may work with at one time (e.g., a doggy day care may employ one handler to supervise 1 dog, 5 dogs or 30 dogs).
-Staffing ratios of handler to dogs are often dictated by profit concerns as opposed to how many handlers can reasonably work with a set number of dogs to insure the animal's safety and welfare.
+Further, there are no requirements as to how many dogs or cats a pet care worker may work with at one time (e.g., a doggy day care may employ one handler to supervise one dog, five dogs or 30 dogs).
+Staffing ratios of handler to dogs are mostly dictated by profit concerns- not how many handlers can reasonably work with a set number of dogs to insure the animal's safety and welfare.

 Copyright 2015-2016 PetCenterEd, Inc. All rights reserved